 Do these pages imply an official OpenAI affiliation?

-No. Image2Studio uses GPT Image 2-oriented prompt language for workflow clarity, but this guide does not claim official affiliation or special model rights.
+Image2Studio uses GPT Image 2-oriented prompt language for workflow clarity.
+This guide avoids official affiliation claims and special model-rights claims.